-If you’re looking to spend a day out of Lagos’ city centers but not willing to go that far off, then this park might be just the place you’re looking for.
+If you’re looking to spend a day out of Lagos’ city centres but not willing to go that far off, then this park might be just the place you’re looking for.
 Omu Resort is a theme park located in Bogije, Ibeju Lekki – about 30 minutes after Ajah on a good day.
-For some reason, I expected it to be much farther and prepared to leave home at about 8am.
+For some reason, I expected it to be much further and prepared to leave home at about 8 am.
 I also expected the traffic to be crazy if I dared to leave later but I was happy to be wrong on those two counts.

 The first place we checked out was the zoo which houses about 40 animals and reptiles.

-The main attraction is of course, the lion and when we visited, it was to be fed a live goat.
+The main attraction is, of course, the lion and when we visited, it was to be fed a live goat.
 This was announced over a PA system and we got to watch that.
 This is as close as I have ever gotten to an actual kill even after going on several safaris in the wild.
-(See Safari in India
+(See Safari in India, South Africa, Tanzania)

 I cracked up a little when the goat started eating as soon as he got into the cage.
 If only it knew…